CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

-# CloudLabs Guide for Instructors
+# Guide to CloudLabs Platforom for Instructor

 ## Overview